Nootropic profile

 A low-dose, bioavailable form of lithium used as a nutritional supplement for mood stabilisation, neuroprotection, and support of grey matter volume and BDNF expression - distinct from high-dose prescription lithium carbonate.

-The key benefits of Lithium Orotate include: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Stress Relief.
+The main benefits people report from Lithium Orotate are: Anxiety & Calm, Cognitive Enhancement, Longevity, Memory, Mood, Stress Relief.

 Log in to leave a comment.